aspiringsecurity/EthTransport/README.md

 # Transport DAO
 Monitoring tools for road incident management and reducing traffic congestion.
 Crowdsourcing information sharing for better and safer roads.

-Goal: Effective design, engineering and delivery of Chainlink, Infura & Metamask, Ethereum blockchain, IPFS, Near and Filecoin storage aided solution for vehicles and citizens to make roads safer and better for everyone using predictive analytics, Chainlink automation, Ethereum, Filecoin, IPFS and Web3 eco-system tools.
+Goal: Effective design, engineering and delivery of Web3 and Filecoin and IPFS storage aided solution for vehicles and citizens to make roads safer and better for everyone using predictive analytics, Chainlink automation, Ethereum, Filecoin, IPFS and Web3 eco-system tools.

 Solution: Technical solution for citizens, police officers and drivers to report and manage incidents, detect and prevent accidents on web and mobile.